Overview of the Rate of Absorption

 This rate is based on the historical relationship between the amount of cost usually accumulated in a typical overhead cost pool and the basis of allocation.
 The resulting rate of absorption is then used to allocate overhead to cost objects in the current period.

-The rate of absorption may be changed in each successive accounting period to reflect changes in the overhead cost pool and the basis of allocation.
+The rate of absorption may be changed in each successive reporting period to reflect changes in the overhead cost pool and the basis of allocation.

 Example of the Rate of Absorption